maciejmika/backbase_exercise/README.md

 I created 2 test files with 4 tests in total, for sign-In and article features.

 ## How to run
+##### Required:
+-  Java 17
+- Maven 3.8.3

-run below commands:
+#### to run tests, execute below commands:
 1. 'mvn clean install -DskipTests' in main directory
 2. 'mvn clean test allure:report' inside 'selenium_tests' directory

-To generate and open allure report, first add absolute path of allure/bin folder (which should be located in "/selenium_tests/.allure/allure-2.14.0/bin") to PATH Environment Variable, then run:
+- To generate and open allure report, first add absolute path of allure/bin folder (which should be located in "/selenium_tests/.allure/allure-2.14.0/bin") to PATH Environment Variable,
+  then run:
 1. 'allure generate target/allure-results --clean'
 2. 'allure open'